 Each region has their own unique way of making it.
 For example, if you’re in Turkey, you’ll be eating hummus made with butter instead of olive oil.

 One thing that’s the same no matter where you go is the use of chickpeas, tahini (sesame seed paste), lemon juice, and garlic.
+So that’s what we’re doing here with this recipe!

 Why Bother Making Your Own?